- Visiting Chesapeake?

 Yes, your account balance, the date of your last bill and the date and amount of your last payment are available by phone 24 hours a day.
 Dial 757-460-2491 and follow the instructions.
 Enter your 10-digit HRUBS account number located on your bill when requested.

-Water use is measured in hundred cubic feet (CCF).
+For most customers water use is measured in hundred cubic feet (CCF).
 One CCF equals 748 gallons, which is also called one consumption.
+For some customers water use is measured in 100 gallons and converted to CCF.
+Please review your statement to confirm your unit of measurement.

-The cost is $44.82 for the first 600 cubic feet (CF) every two (2) months and $5.05 per consumption above that amount.
-Your rate for water is made up of two components: a minimum service charge and a consumption charge that is measured in hundred cubic feet (CCF) from your meter readings.
+The cost is $45.72 for the first 600 cubic feet (CF) every two (2) months and $5.15 per consumption above that amount.
+Your rate for water is made up of two components: a minimum service charge and a consumption charge.
 Residential water use is billed bimonthly.

 The City Code, Chapter 78, Article IV, Sec.
 78-88 describes Utility service charges and rates.

-Hampton Roads Sanitation District (HRSD) has, as of 7/1/16, a charge of $5.86 per 100 cubic feet of water or a minimum of $ 0.30 per day (whichever is greater) for sewage treatment.
+Hampton Roads Sanitation District (HRSD) has, as of 7/1/19, a charge of $5.86 per 100 cubic feet of water or a minimum of $ 0.30 per day (whichever is greater) for sewage treatment based on metered water.
+HRSD charges residential customers a flat rate of $48.64 monthly for sewer treatment when water is unmetered (or per request).
+See www.hrsd.com for details.

 Some costs are ongoing regardless of the amount of water used.
 The minimum service charge is to help cover the fixed costs of our water system which include water quality, system readiness, distribution system upkeep and customer facilities maintenance.
 Your service charge is determined by the size of your water meter.